mikeyamato/Word_Count/README.md

 # Word_Count
-Counts the number of words in a text file.
+Simple app that counts the number of words in a text file.

+Text file is included and doesn't call an API.